Betrayal: Double cross

 Double cross is a phrase meaning to deceive by double-dealing.

-Origin

-The phrase originates from the use of the word cross in the sense of foul play: deliberate collusion to cause someone to lose a contest of some kind.

-It has also been suggested that the term was inspired by the practice of 18th-century British thief taker and criminal Jonathan Wild, who kept a ledger of his transactions and is said to have placed two crosses by the names of persons who had cheated him in some way.
-This folk etymology is almost certainly incorrect, but there is documentary evidence that the term did exist in the 19th century.

-More recently, the phrase was used to refer to either of two possible situations:

-A competitor participating in the fix who has agreed to throw their game instead competes as usual, against the original intention of their collaborators – one "cross" against another.

-Two opposing parties are approached, urging them to throw the game and back the other.
-Both parties lose out, and the perpetrators benefit by backing a third, winning party.

-This use has passed into common parlance, so that, for example, in World War II, British Military Intelligence used the Double Cross System to release captured Nazis back to Germany bearing false information.

 Betrayal blindness

 Betrayal blindness is the unawareness, not-knowing, and forgetting exhibited by people towards betrayal.

 The term "betrayal blindness" was introduced in 1996 by Freyd, and expanded in 1999 by Freyd and then again in 2013 by Freyd and Birrell through the Betrayal Trauma Theory.
 This betrayal blindness may extend to betrayals that are not considered traditional traumas, such as adultery, and inequities.
 Betrayal blindness is not exclusive to victims.
 Perpetrators, and witnesses may also display betrayal blindness in order to preserve personal relationships, their relationships with institutions, and social systems upon which they depend.

 The term "Institutional Betrayal" refers to wrongdoings perpetrated by an institution upon individuals dependent on that institution.
 This includes failure to prevent or respond supportively to wrongdoings by individuals (e.g. sexual assault) committed within the context of the institution.